 Tiago Queiroz (Production Manager at 4D Virtual Lab) comments:

 Another project was to 3D scan Kateryn Winnick for the History Channel’s “Vikings” TV series.
 The scan was done in minutes using the Artec Space Spider 3D scanner for its superb detail and colour reproduction.
-The resultant 3D model was then 3D printed full size and used by their make up department as part of their production pipeline.
-The contrasts with the life casting method used before which is not only messy and time consuming but also uncomfortable for the actors and actresses.
+The resultant 3D model was then 3D printed full size.
+Also, it was used by their make up department as part of their production pipeline.
+This compares with the life casting method used before.
+Which is not only messy and time consuming, but also uncomfortable for the actors and actresses.

-Lastly, this 3D scan of a Harp in Collins Barracks in Dublin, dates back to the 18th Century shows some of their work in the cultural heritage sector and resides in the National Museum of Ireland.
-Using a combination of the Artec Eva to capture surrounding and then the Artec Spider to capture the smaller details and combined both meshes.
+Lastly, this 3D scan of a Harp in Collins Barracks in Dublin, dates back to the 18th Century.
+It shows some of their work in the cultural heritage sector and resides in the National Museum of Ireland.
+It is using a combination of the Artec Eva to capture surrounding and then the Artec Spider to capture the smaller details and combined both meshes.